tronprotocol/tronbox/README.md

   }
 };
 ```
-Notice that the example above uses Tron Quickstart >= 1.1.16, which exposes a mononode on port 9090.
+Notice that the example above uses TronBox Runtime Environment >= 1.0.0, which exposes a mononode on port 9090.

 #### Configure Solc